 Wayside is Curry J. Hackett’s transdisciplinary design and research practice.

-Currently, we’re doing archival research for an arts org, designing an exhibition at a major institution, and researching Black geographies.
+Currently, we’re exhibiting at a major museum, doing archival research for an arts org, envisioning a new Pennsylvania Avenue.

 My AI images of Black life were featured in Bloomberg's Citylab, in an interview with Kriston Capps.